joemooney/rust-notes/md/create_book.md

 - cd mybook
 - mdbook init

-For my preprocessor I googled and found [mdbook-toc](https://github.com/badboy/mdbook-toc/blob/master/Cargo.toml) which I cloned and gutted to create my own preprocessor.
+An example preprocessor is [mdbook-toc](https://github.com/badboy/mdbook-toc/blob/master/Cargo.toml) This book's git repo include a preprocessor that adds question/answer and other capabilities.
-If I want a Table of Contents, I will use mdbook-toc.
+For a Table of Contents, use mdbook-toc.
-For my preprocessor so far all I need is just a simple global search an replace.

 Preprocessors are powerful, they have access to the entire parsed token tree.
-This allows you much finer grain control over the substitutions.
+This allows for finer grain control over changes.

-To publish the book I use a simple shell script:
+To publish this book there is a simple shell script the outline of which is:

 ```bash